omdv/robinhood-portfolio/README.md

 # Note
 This app is heavily relying on [pandas-datareader](https://pydata.github.io/pandas-datareader/stable/remote_data.html#) for financial quotes.
-Over the last couple years multiple APIs were obsoleted by their providers and as I am no longer a RH client I have no time to keep up with those changes.
-You are welcome to fork and try different sources of quotes, but this repository is **_no longer functional as is_**.
+Over the last couple years multiple APIs were obsoleted by their providers (Google, Morningstart) and as I am no longer a RH client I have no time to keep up with those changes.
+If you encounter the "Bad Gateway" error or similar it is likely that the current market data source is no longer valid.
+You are welcome to fork and try different sources of quotes - I will try to fix it, when/if I have time.

+**Current APIs are [TIINGO](https://api.tiingo.com/account/token) for stock and [STOOQ](https://stooq.com) for market index.**

 # Robinhood Portfolio
 Python client to access and analyze the Robinhood portfolio.